MohanGsk/ApplicationInsights-Home/app-insights-profiler-preview.md

 ## Set up the profiler through the linked Application Insights resource

-1. After receiving the confirmation email, please verify you have created an Application Insights resource associated with the Web App you want to profile.
+1. Please verify you have created an Application Insights resource associated with the Web App you want to profile.
     * Open the Web App resource in [Azure portal](https://portal.azure.com).
     * Open "MONITORING -> Application Insights" to open Application Insight blade.
     * If there is no associated Application Insights resource, either create new or select existing one.